Dipankar-Kalra/ML_Kyphosis_Model/README.md

 3. Start: the number of the first(topmost) veterbra operated on

 Outputs:
-Kyphosis: a factor with levels 'absent' or 'present' indicating if a Kyphosis (a type of deformation) was present after the surgery.
+Kyphosis: a factor with levels 'absent' or 'present' indicating if Kyphosis was present after the surgery.

 Goal:
-Using machine learning to predict surgical outcomes and help physicians plan more effective interventions.
+Using Machine Learning to predict surgical outcomes and help physicians plan more effective interventions.

 Link to dataset: https://kaggle.com/abbasit/kyphosis-dataset